awsdocs/amazon-redshift-management-guide/doc_source/copy-unload-iam-role.md

-# Authorizing COPY and UNLOAD Operations Using IAM Roles<a name="copy-unload-iam-role"></a>
+# Authorizing COPY, UNLOAD, and CREATE EXTERNAL SCHEMA Operations Using IAM Roles<a name="copy-unload-iam-role"></a>

 You can use the [COPY](http://docs.aws.amazon.com/redshift/latest/dg/r_COPY.html) command to load \(or import\) data into Amazon Redshift and the [UNLOAD](http://docs.aws.amazon.com/redshift/latest/dg/r_UNLOAD.html) command to unload \(or export\) data from Amazon Redshift\.
-When you use the COPY or UNLOAD commands, you must provide security credentials that authorize your Amazon Redshift cluster to read or write data to and from your target destination, such as an Amazon S3 bucket\.
-The security credentials can be AWS access keys, or the preferred method of specifying an IAM role\.
-If an IAM role is specified, the IAM role must be associated with the cluster that you are loading data into or unloading data from\.
-For information on creating an IAM role to authorize Amazon Redshift to copy data to or unload data from Amazon Redshift, see [Authorizing Amazon Redshift to Access Other AWS Services on Your Behalf](authorizing-redshift-service.md)\.
+When you use Amazon Redshift Spectrum, you use the [CREATE EXTERNAL SCHEMA](http://docs.aws.amazon.com/redshift/latest/dg/r_CREATE_EXTERNAL_SCHEMA.html) command to specify the location of an Amazon S3 bucket that contains your data\.
+When you run the COPY, UNLOAD, or CREATE EXTERNAL SCHEMA commands, you must provide security credentials that authorize your Amazon Redshift cluster to read or write data to and from your target destination, such as an Amazon S3 bucket\.
+The preferred method to supply security credentials is to specify an AWS Identity and Access Management \(IAM\) role\.
+For COPY and UNLOAD, you can provide AWS access keys\.
+For information about creating an IAM role, see [Authorizing Amazon Redshift to Access Other AWS Services on Your Behalf](authorizing-redshift-service.md)\.

-The steps for using an IAM role with the COPY or UNLOAD commands are as follows:
+The steps for using an IAM role are as follows:

 + Create an IAM role for use with your Amazon Redshift cluster\.

 + Associate the IAM role with the cluster\.

-+ Include the IAM role's ARN when you call the COPY or UNLOAD command\.
++ Include the IAM role's ARN when you call the COPY, UNLOAD, or CREATE EXTERNAL SCHEMA command\.

-The sections in this topic describe how to associate an IAM role with an Amazon Redshift cluster\.
-For information about creating the IAM role, see [Authorizing Amazon Redshift to Access Other AWS Services on Your Behalf](authorizing-redshift-service.md)\.
+In this topic you learn how to associate an IAM role with an Amazon Redshift cluster\.

-For information on using the COPY command, see [Loading Data](http://docs.aws.amazon.com/redshift/latest/dg/t_Loading_data.html)\.
-For more information on using the UNLOAD command, see [Unloading Data](http://docs.aws.amazon.com/redshift/latest/dg/c_unloading_data.html)\.

 ## Associating IAM Roles with Clusters<a name="copy-unload-iam-role-associating-with-clusters"></a>

 After you have created an IAM role that authorizes Amazon Redshift to access other AWS services on your behalf, you must associate that role with an Amazon Redshift cluster before you can use the role to load or unload data\.

-### Permissions Required to Associate an IAM Role with a Cluster<a name="w3ab1c23c15c13b4"></a>
+### Permissions Required to Associate an IAM Role with a Cluster<a name="w3ab1c23c17c11b5"></a>

 To associate an IAM role with a cluster, an IAM user must have `iam:PassRole` permission for that IAM role\.
 This permission allows an administrator to restrict which IAM roles a user can associate with Amazon Redshift clusters\.